KoldBrewEd/appsync-broadcaster-sar/README.md

 ## Broadcaster

-Simple demo that showcases Serverless GraphQL real-time subscriptions powered by AWS AppSync.
+Simple demo that broadcasts messages to multiple clients using Serverless GraphQL real-time subscriptions powered by AWS AppSync.

+The API access is authenticated via API Key valid for 7 days.
+The demo takes advantage of GraphQL Subscriptions and Local Resolvers so instead of calling a remote data source, the local resolver will just forward the result to all clients subscribed to the call (PubSub).
+Messages are not saved or persisted anywhere.

 ![Screnshot](/media/broadcaster.png)